 Kyocera solar modules – a good choice from all points of view

 Kyocera have been developing and manufacturing photovoltaic modules for nearly 45 years.
 Our modules have been used in countless consumer and commercial applications and in large installations worldwide.
-Choose from our different range of power classes for the solar modules and find the solution that is a perfect match for your project.

 Replacement modules for older KC and KD series

 Are you looking for a replacement module because hail, storm, thunderstorm or another event caused some damages?

 Replacement modules for series KC and KD (dark/black cells) are still on stock.
 Please note that due to the end of life of the MC3 connector, the replacement modules might be shipped with other connectors.